scalableinternetservices/ucsb_website/project3.md

 sever.

-Your front-end should have the capability to seamlessly work with both your server, and my deployed version of the server.
-Similarly my deployed front-end should be able to seamlessly interact with your server.
+Your front-end should have the capability to seamlessly work with both your server, and my deployed version of the server (reference server).
+Similarly my deployed front-end (reference client) should be able to seamlessly interact with your server.

 ## Working in Pairs (optional)